mainsail-crew/docs/docs/features/notifications.md

 ## Subscribe your device

+Do this from the **installed** web app, not a browser tab — subscribing binds the notifications to the app that will display them, so **Test Notification** and **Enable Notifications** are shown there only.
+The rest of the section, including the device list below, appears anywhere.

 1. Open the **Interface Settings** by clicking the **cogs icon** in the top-right corner.
 2. Switch to the **Notifications** section.
 3. Turn on **Enable Notifications** and accept the browser's permission prompt.